mberacochea/microbetag/README.md

 from their environment-driven reactions."*

 We now define as ***ecoEFM***
-an EFM that includes at least 1 metabolite that is present in both species of a paired-end association.
+an EFM that includes reactions from two or more species when their metabolic models are merged.